Navigation

 Three-Tier Selection Standards

 Second tier is physical examination.
-Young pigeons must meet five criteria:
+Young birds must meet five indicators:

-• Bright, alert eyes (reflecting nervous system vitality)
+• Bright and spirited eyes (reflecting nervous system activity)

-• Steady breathing without abnormal sounds (healthy respiratory system)
+• Even breathing without noise (healthy respiratory system)

-Most successful racing pigeon breeders employ "line breeding" rather than extreme inbreeding.
-Extreme inbreeding (father-daughter, sibling matings) causes recessive harmful genes to express, resulting in weak constitution and low homing rates.
-The ideal breeding coefficient ranges 28-37%.
-This means strategies like "nephew paired with uncle's daughter" or "niece paired with aunt's son" maintain superior bloodlines while avoiding genetic decline.
-The Janssen system breeding formula applies this principle: maintain one exceptionally superior base male; his sons and grandsons inherit superior bloodlines and, combined with different females' physical advantages, produce offspring with comprehensive excellence.
-The key is maintaining bloodline "purity"—alternating inheritance and skip-generation inheritance effectively improve quality while preventing genetic diversity loss.
+Most successful pigeon breeders use "line breeding" rather than extreme inbreeding.
+Extreme inbreeding (father-daughter, brother-sister pairings) leads to the expression of harmful recessive genes, resulting in weak constitution and low homing rates.
+The ideal breeding coefficient is between 28-37%.
+This means using strategies like "brother to brother's daughter" or "sister to sister's son" can preserve excellent bloodlines while avoiding genetic decline.
+The Janssen breeding formula (originating from the Janssen brothers in Belgium) uses this principle: retaining a particularly outstanding foundation cock, whose sons and grandsons will inherit its superior bloodline, combined with the physical advantages of different hens, to produce offspring with excellent overall performance.
+The key is to maintain the "purity" of the bloodline—alternating and skipping generations of inheritance can effectively improve quality while avoiding the loss of genetic diversity.

 The Hidden Power of Maternal Inheritance